juanantonio284/notes_on_writing/ideas/peer_review_rubric.md

   criticisms ...
 * Yes, journals are very "selective" as to whom they allow to become a reviewer; yes, journals provide guidelines for reviewers.
 But selection of reviewers is related to knowledge of the subject matter, and it seems guidelines are mostly abstract.
-How many journals actually have (and enforce) standards and procedures for communication?
+How many journals actually have and enforce standards and procedures for communication from reviewer to author?
-* This tool can help reviewers too: at some point reviewers have to deal with author's responses; so if the first batch of reviewer comments is clear and well-organized, the author's responses will be clear and well-organized.
+* This tool can help reviewers too: at some point reviewers will receive the author's responses; so if the first batch of reviewer comments is clear and well-organized, the author's responses will be clear and well-organized.
 Thus the reviewer can also save time and energy
-* A tool such as this might also increase anonymity in a positive sense (it would make it more difficult to trace the writing style to a specific nationality or person)
+* A tool such as this might also increase anonymity in a positive sense (it would make it more difficult to trace the writing style to a specific person, group, nationality)
 * A tool such as this might facilitate gathering data: journals would only need to take a few more steps to be able to collect general statistics.
 It would be simple to answer questions such as "what are the most common errors that reviewers are finding in submitted manuscripts